Chicken and black beans make this Southwestern Quinoa Bowl an incredibly filling and healthy lunch or dinner. It’s ideal if you do meal prepping!

 I use canned black beans for this recipe, drained and rinsed.
 However, I love to cook up a batch of pinto beans in my Instant Pot and keep them in the fridge or freezer for easy to assemble bowls like this.

 I also typically cook my quinoa in advance.
-I cook the entire bag at one time and then freeze it either in three cup or even 1 cup portions.
-It makes it so much easier to eat quinoa.
+I cook an entire bag at one time and then freeze the cooked quinoa either in three cup or even 1 cup portions.
+It makes it so much convenient to eat quinoa that you’ll find yourself eating it a lot more often.
 Why cook it more than once if you don’t have to?
-If you want, you can read more about freezing quinoa…but be warned, that’s a really, really old post….my style has changed a bit since then, to say the least.
-But what hasn’t changed is the method — still freezing quinoa over here in the Gurk household!
+If you want, you can read more about freezing quinoa.
+It’s a rather old post but the method is the same.

 The last thing I want to touch on is the sauce.
 It’s a simple combination of my restaurant style salsa (which I’m obsessed with) and Greek yogurt.
-Of course, you could use sour cream here but I always have plain Greek yogurt in the fridge and hardly ever have sour cream.
-I drizzle this mixture on top of my southwestern quinoa bowl but you could also mix it with the quinoa if you feel the quinoa is a bit dry.
+Of course, you can use sour cream instead but I like to keep it a bit healthier.
+Drizzle this mixture on top, or mix it with the quinoa, especially if you’re thinking the quinoa seems a bit dry.
+Or both!

 If you want to make a little extra sauce, you won’t be mad that you did and it’s quite low in calories so you don’t have to feel guilty about it.
 If you want to get even further ahead with meal prep, you could mix this dressing up in advance as well and have it ready to go.
-It may separate a bit in the fridge and get a watery layer on top, but just give it a stir and you’ll be good to go.
+It may separate a bit in the fridge, but just give it a stir and you’ll be good to go.